 The leg texture has (annoyingly) only three areas to colour.
 The yellow area is the main portion of the leg (thigh and that-lower-part-no-one-knows-the-name-of), and the green area is used for the belt section.
 The red area is used for the foot, sides and back, which unfortunately restricts texturing items such as shoes.

 The final step in texture modding is to recompile the mod.
-Once all the modified textures are copied into the folders, you can either recompile the main folder into a JAM file using the Jam Extractor, or run the game
+Once all the modified textures are copied into the folders, you can either recompile the main folder into a JAM file using the Jam Extractor, or run the game without the Jam Archives.

 Then, voila!
 You have successfully created a texture mod!